openebs/openebs/contribute/design/1.x/csi/20190606-csi-volume-provisioning.md

 #### ConfigInjector -- new custom resource
 This is a new Kubernetes custom resource whose object will get created by cstor volume claim controller.
-This resource gets built and applied by cstor volume claim controller after refering to `CStorVolumeConfigClass`.
+This resource gets built and applied by cstor volume claim controller after referring to `CStorVolumeConfigClass`.

 ConfigInjector kind has its dedicated controller residing in maya api server.
 The job of this controller is to inject infrastructure related